alexo103/Scanning-Hosts/README.md

 # Installation
 	pip install python-nmap
 # How it works
 •	First, the script scans the network host provided.
-If the host is UP, return Host IP, Hostname, State, Open Ports, and Service running on port.
+If the host is UP, return Host IP, Hostname, State.

         def scan_network(network_host):
             nm = nmap.PortScanner()